 SPOONSHOP will be open set hours through the weekend and be the place to buy and sell spoons.
 Personally I can not resist a good spoon and it seemed daft to have all these amazing carvers together and not offer the chance to buy some of their work.
 Anyone can offer work for sale through spoon shop (spoons only) and there will be a very small commission (10%) to cover admin costs.

 SPOONCLUB this is the event that wraps everything up and perhaps the highlight of the weekend, around 4 pm on Sunday we all get to together on what is probably the biggest communal collaborative spooncarving that the world has ever seen.
 It is great fun.

-There will be good quality local FOOD available to buy on site at reasonable prices. menu will be announced nearer the time.
-This is one area where we hope to have improved over previous years, we have a caterer on site throughout the event so you can buy breakfast lunch and dinner if you like.
-There will also be a BBQ for you to “bring and burn” your own.
+There will be good quality local FOOD available to buy on site at reasonable prices.
+The Thali Truck will be on site throughout the event so you can buy breakfast lunch and dinner if you like.
+We’ll also have a pizza oven running for charity and a BBQ for you to “bring and burn” your own.

 At 7pm we put all tools away and the bar opens.
-The CHARITY BAR is run by volunteers, serves excellent local beer from Farmers brewery and last year raised over £1500 for charity.
-Our chosen charity again this year will be Practical Action (some may know them better by their old name of Intermediate Technology) The bonfires will be burning and no doubt guitars playing.
+The CHARITY BAR is run by volunteers, serves excellent local beer from Farmers brewery and over the years we’ve raised over £10k for charity.
+Our chosen charity again this year will be Practical Action (some may know them better by their old name of Intermediate Technology) .

-Edale is in the heart of the Peak District tourist area so there are B&B’s, holiday cottages and a youth hostel within walking distance for those that wish, but there is free camping on the playing field.
-There are nice new toilet facilities in the village hall but no shower on site.
+Edale is in the heart of the Peak District tourist area so there are B&B’s, holiday cottages and a youth hostel within walking distance for those that wish, but there is free camping on site along with portaloos, flush loos and some showers – although we anticipate long queues for those.